lindbrook/cholera/docs/unstacking.bars.md

 The main roadblock to "unstacking" is that there is no notion of an "address" in the data: bars are merely points and streets are merely line segments.[4]
 Nothing links a point to a segments.
 And nothing connects one bar in a stack to another bar.
 All elements exist independently of one another.
 The only reason why the map "works" is that the fatalities and roads data have overlapping x-y coordinates.

 To "unstack" the data, we need to match each bar to a specific road (segment) and to a specific stack.
-To accomplish these tasks, I employ two different methods of classification.
+To accomplish these tasks, I use two methods of classification.

 ### Orthogonal projection

-The first method works by orthogonal projection.
+The first method uses orthogonal projection.
 For each bar, the algorithm draws a series of lines that pass through the bar and are orthogonal to "nearby" road segment.[5]
 If the projected line bisects a road segment, it becomes a candidate for the bar's home segment.
 If there's more than one candidate, the algorithm chooses the segment "closest" to the bar: the segment with the shortest orthogonal projector.

 To illustrate, consider this stylized example.
 For case 12, there are three possible "home" road segments: the solid blue, solid red and the solid green segments.
 Of the three, only *red* and *green* are candidates.
 The problem with *blue* is that its orthogonal projector (the blue arrow) does not intersect the solid blue segment.
 Of the two remaining candidates, *red* is chosen because it is closer to case 12 than *green*: the red arrow is shorter than the green one.